-PRELIMINARY PROSPECTUS SUPPLEMENT (To Prospectus dated June 18, 2008)
+PROSPECTUS SUPPLEMENT (To Prospectus dated June 18, 2008)

-Shares of Common Stock Warrants to Purchase Shares of Common Stock
+4,052,312 Shares of Common Stock Warrants to Purchase 2,026,156 Shares of Common Stock

-We are offering an aggregate of shares of our common stock and warrants to purchase an aggregate of shares of our common stock in this offering (and the shares of common stock issuable from time to time upon exercise of the warrants).
-The common stock and warrants will be sold in units, with each unit consisting of one share of common stock and a warrant to purchase of a share of common stock, at an exercise price of \$ per share.
-Each unit will be sold at a public offering price of \$ per unit.
+Pursuant to a Securities Purchase Agreement dated April 27, 2010, we are offering an aggregate of 4,052,312 shares of our common stock and warrants to purchase an aggregate of 2,026,156 shares of our common stock in this offering (and the shares of common stock issuable from time to time upon exercise of the warrants) directly to PharmaBio Development Inc. (PharmaBio).
+The common stock and warrants will be sold in units, with each unit consisting of one share of common stock and one-half of a warrant to purchase a share of common stock.
+Each unit will be sold at a public offering price of \$0.5429 per unit.
+The aggregate consideration for the delivery of these shares of common stock and warrants will be approximately \$2.2 million.
+Each whole warrant represents the right to purchase one share of our common stock at an exercise price of \$0.7058 per share, representing a 30% premium to the volume-weighted average sale price (VWAP) per share of our common stock on The Nasdaq Global Market for the 20 trading days ending on April 27, 2010.
+Fractional warrants will not be issued.
 Units will not be issued or certificated.
 The shares of common stock and warrants are immediately separable and will be issued separately.

 Our common stock is listed on The Nasdaq Global Market under the symbol "DSCO."
-On February 16, 2010, the last reported sale price of our common stock on The Nasdaq Global Market was \$0.74 per share.
+On April 27, 2010, the last reported sale price of our common stock on The Nasdaq Global Market was \$0.5205 per share.

 Investing in our common stock involves significant risks.
-See "Risk Factors" beginning on page S-6 of this prospectus supplement and page 2 of the accompanying prospectus.
+See "Risk Factors" beginning on page S-7 of this prospectus supplement and page 2 of the accompanying prospectus.